-- Joint Doctoral Student in Communication and Political Science
+- Joint Doctoral Candidate in Communication and Political Science

 Tyler Leigh studies political communication, especially on social media.
 His current research focuses on how popular social media platforms contribute to political polarization and other forms of conflict in US politics.